b1ns4oi/LeetCode/Code/MISC_Questions/readme.md

 --
-This directory contains problems which doesn't included in LeetCode's problems set.
+This directory contains problems which are not included in LeetCode's problems set.